Join the LadVen OS testing programRequest a demo

 Actions describe what happens with a matching email.
 Available actions:

-- Send an auto-reply — respond to the sender from a template right away (see below).
+• Send an auto-reply — queue a response from a template (see below).

 A single rule can perform several actions: for example, create a request, assign an owner, and send an auto-reply to the client.